RasaHQ/rasa/docs/running-rasa-with-docker.rst

 .. note::

-    Since Docker Compose starts a set of Docker containers, it is no longer possible to directly connect to one single container after executing the ``run`` command.
+    Since Docker Compose starts a set of Docker containers, it is no longer possible to connect to the command line of a single container after executing the ``run`` command.

 To run the services configured in your ``docker-compose.yml`` execute: